ACPI English Schools

 You won't like the answers.

-If you are going to stay in Saigon and want to teach English then start by visiting the schools we listed on the
+If you are going to stay in Saigon and want to teach English then start by visiting the schools we listed on the Teaching English in Vietnam Page.

 Tell them up front what credentials you have because you'll get hired or not hired based on how well you perform in the "Demo Class", which is part of the interview process.